kristinasamuel/GIAIC-Quarter-4/prompt and context engineering/class_01_assignment/README.md

 Here, the llm only knows it has to create *any* poem.
 There’s no detail about style, tone, or topic — os its generate unpredictable or random results..
----

-## Context Engineering — Definition
+## Context Engineering

-**Context Engineering** giving  **additional information** along with the prompt to get better results..
- It's like telling someone not just what to do, but also giving them background information so they understand the situation better.— such as topic details, user data, or documents — so it can generate more relevant and meaningful responses.
+**Context Engineering** giving  **additional information** along with the prompt to get better results.It's like telling someone not just what to do, but also giving them background information so they understand the situation better.— such as topic details, user data, or documents — so it can generate more relevant and meaningful responses.

 ### Example:
 **Context + Prompt:**